wenleicao/wenleicao.github.io/_posts/2021-12-18-Compare_the_Difference_between_Git_and_TFS_from_User_Perspective.md

 You definitely can use TFVC/Git to do both.
 But I am talking about efficiency with a large team.

-Microsoft would like everyone to start to use Git and if you like you can still use TFVC.
+Microsoft would like everyone to start to use Git because they will not update TFVC any more. but if you like you can still use TFVC.

 I hope this is helpful.